qizhou000/OpenEdit/README.md

 model editing methods on diverse language models.

-# New editor code is constantly being added
+# New editor code is being added
 Including MEMIT, SERAC, T-Patcher, etc.

 # New Editor